Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 \subsection IndexHalAdaptation Support for Adaptation to Individual Target Platform Even if the adaptation of the ISO<i><sub>AgLib</sub></i> to an individual target platform ( OS or BIOS ) is eased by the compact HAL definition, <a href="http://www.osb-ag.de">OSB AG</a> can offer support for this adaptation or can perform the complete adaptation.
-Please contact <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> for details.
+Please use our <a href="http://www.isoaglib.com/contact.html">commercial project contact page</a> for more details.

 \subsection IndexSupportContract Support Contract
 Like other Open Source projects, the maintainers can provide some free support, which is restricted by the spare free time of the developers and other experts in the user community.
-For commercial users, who need a predefined reaction time for each issue ( question or bug report ), might contact <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a>
+For commercial users, who need a predefined reaction time for each issue ( question or bug report ), should check our <a href="http://www.isoaglib.com/contact.html">commercial project contact page</a>.
-for individual service contracts.

 \subsection IndexCommercialEdition Commercial Editions The business model of ISO<i><sub>AgLib</sub></i> is comparable to <b>Red Hat</b> with their <i>free</i>